Phyrexianhash/thalor/README.md

 Each four symbols long.
 Some true, some not.
 Every third step, a lie is stitched.

-Their order?
 It once flew across the chain like this:
 **3, 7, 0, 6, 2, 5, 4, 1, 8, 9, 10, 11, 12, 13, 14**

 Every second wingbeat,twisted.